ghost-aHVudGVy/Help-Desk-Labs/01_Active-Directory/README.md

 Through this process, I developed not just technical skill, but a stronger sense of **how IT systems are structured, secured, and maintained** in real-world environments.

----

-## Next Steps

-To extend this project, I plan to:

-- Automate user and GPO management using **PowerShell**.
-- Implement **event log monitoring** and alerting.
-- Test **backup and recovery** procedures for the domain controller.

----

-*This lab represents my foundational work in system administration — combining hands-on configuration, structured documentation, and professional presentation.*
+*This lab represents my foundational work in system administration, combining hands-on configuration, structured documentation, and professional presentation.*